‘I can’t sleep’ may be one of the frustrating mantra’s you find yourself saying as you lay awake staring at the ceiling on most nights.

-I’ve seen many people that struggle with sleep for many different reasons, especially when we are also subject to the hectic pace of London living.
+I’ve seen many people that struggle with sleep for many different reasons, especially when we are also subject to the hectic pace of town or city living.

-If we lose one single night of sleep, we can generally recover within a few days, but long term reduced sleep is just not so easy to conquer.
+If we lose one single night of sleep, we can generally recover within a few days, but long-term reduced rest is just not so easy to conquer.

-Sleeping disorders affects the sleep of millions all over the world.
+Sleeping disorders affect the sleep of millions all over the world.

-There are as a rule very simple reasons for insomnia and that’s around something also known as general sleep hygiene and habits.
+There are as a rule straightforward reasons for insomnia, and that’s around something also known as general sleep hygiene and habits.

 What if my issue with Insomnia is becoming prolonged? – the stress factor.